 In the early hours of this morning, California time, my beloved father died in Australia.
 Finally succumbing to the effects of a stroke he suffered in 2018.

 Back then, I saw an MRI scan and the extent of the damage to Dad’s brain made the bristles stiffen on my neck.
 I couldn’t fathom how Dad could still have any functioning mind after such a devastating blow.. but he did, and his sense of humour was in tact too.
 It is a testament to the quality of his fine mind, his capacity for humour, and the strength of his body, that they all survived to varying degrees.
 That stroke would have killed most people on the spot but my father was as strong as a bull.
 When we all rushed to his side in 2018, nobody expected a man who’d sustained such damage to survive long, let alone almost 5 years.
 During this prolonged & intense discomfort, Dad was surrounded by many loving friends & family members.
-In his final days, he succumbed peacefully, and all of us in the Baker Clan will miss him immensely.
+All of us in the Baker Clan will miss him immensely.

 Any father is difficult to sum up for a child of that man.
 There is father, the role, and Dad, the person, and it can take a lifetime to separate the two and fully understand them both..
 As his first born child I was the workshop where Dad first learned to be a father and define his parenting style.
 Dad loved tiny babies and I regret not having memories of this period where he cooed & coddled me.
 But some events from before my own memories begin feel like I remember them myself, because Mum told me about them so often.
 Like when she found Dad holding new-born me, softly repeating in wonder “My baby boy.. my son.”